Joni-Salminen/VW-Passat-B7-Can-codes/README.md

 Everything below is represented as hexadecimal numbers!

-Table below repsesents message flow from RNS-315 -> MFD, when it writes "BLuetooth audio" on the screen.
+Table below repsesents message flow from RNS-315 -> MFD, when it writes "Bluetooth audio" on the screen.
 All the texts are written with same schema to the "AUDIO" page of the display, for navigation and rest i believe its all the same, with the expection of different ID used when transmitting, but i have not looked into that too deeply yet.
 | ID | DLC | Byte 7 | Byte 6 | Byte 5 | Byte 4 | Byte 3 | Byte 2 | Byte 1 | Byte 0
 | ------ | ------ | ----- | ------ | ------ | ------ | ------ | ----- | ----- | ----- |